ccetc/CCETCErrorReportBundle/Resources/doc/README.markdown

         }%}

 ### Options
-All the same as route options with the addition of:
 * formRoute: the route of your help page, used to redirect on errors.
 Default: help
-* formText - the text displayed above the form before the direct e-mail link.
+* formText: the text displayed above the form before the direct e-mail link.
 Default: "Having trouble with somthing?

 ## Documentation